Joe Biden 1988 presidential campaign: Aftermath

 In 2015, as Obama's second term neared completion, Biden considered a possible 2016 presidential bid.
 He decided not to, in large part due to the recent death of his son Beau from brain cancer.
 The Kinnock controversy and other failings of the 1988 campaign were not considered to be major factors in the 2016 decision, nor were they considered likely to be a factor in his decision process regarding whether to attempt another run.

 On April 25, 2019, Biden announced his 2020 campaign for the presidency.
 This time he was the front runner, and the failures of his 1988 bid again received scrutiny.
 Biden still at times became confrontational with voters, at one point issuing a similar IQ test challenge.
 Following defeats in the first few contests, Biden staged a crucial win in the South Carolina primary; as news accounts described, it was his first-ever win in a presidential nominating contest in his third such campaign.
 He leveraged that into a winning campaign and became the Democratic nominee for president.

-In the general election he defeated incumbent President Donald Trump and became the President-elect of the United States.
+In the general election he defeated incumbent President Donald Trump and became the president-elect of the United States.
 In doing so he completed what one media outlet termed "a decadeslong quest to become president" and "fulfilled a long and winding road to the presidency that first began in 1988 but twice ended in failure."
 Biden was inaugurated as the 46th President of the United States on January 20, 2021.
+On April 25, 2023, Biden announced his campaign to run for re-election in the 2024 presidential election with a hypothetical second term ending in January 2029, almost 42 years after his first presidential campaign announcement.
+Biden withdrew from the election on July 21, 2024, after a poor performance in the June 2024 presidential debate and increasing age and health concerns.